Skip to main content

 Countless organizations and individuals nationwide are rebuilding America’s social trust and optimism by living out America’s founding ideals.
 While their efforts span many issues in communities across the country, they are driven by the same principle: People who are closest to a problem are usually best able to solve it, rather than experts from afar.

-• The Bill of Rights Institute network of over 76,900 high school civic teachers educates 7.6 million students on the radical ideas that shaped our nation’s founding, and how to apply them to tackle the greatest challenges of our time.
+• The Bill of Rights Institute network of over 80,000 middle and high school civics and history teachers educates more than 8 million students on the radical ideas that shaped our nation’s founding, and how to apply them to tackle the greatest challenges of our time.

 Community-based solutions like these show that the core American principles expressed in the Declaration of Independence are as relevant today as ever before.
 Rather than relics of a distant past, said Cross, they provide a roadmap for achieving a brighter future.